vinaychilukuri/vinaychilukuri.github.io/_cases/3 - sales-sim_edited.md

 <div class="page-color-block"></div>
 {::options parse_block_html="true" /}

-This is a case-study about my first attempt in conducting primary research to understand the problem-space and there by have the ability to truly empathize with users.
-The results from user research coupled with validating solutions before-hand facilitated the team in formulating an informed product strategy that had the users at it's core.
+This is a case-study about my attempt in conducting primary research to understand the problem-space and there by have the ability to truly empathize with users.
+The results from user research coupled with validating solutions before-hand facilitated the team in formulating an informed product strategy that had users at it's core.

 DURATION: Year of 2016.